vicanso/diving-rs/README.md

 # diving-rs

 Exploring each layer in a docker image, it's fast and simple.
-There ary two modes: terminal(default) and web.
+There are two modes: terminal(default) and web.

 ## terminal